O11WL1D/16_bit_computer/README.md

 Here you may find a log for the overall design of the computer.
 Module specific notes may be found in said modules folder.

 6/4/2022

+Just wrote a quick little program which quickly performs my github default save specifically on this project.
+Now I can update the github at any point just by pressing windows + r, and running the program u16

+I’ve got to make a repository one of these days with all of my bash programs 😊

+6/4/2022